MSU-Libraries/storcli-doc/README.md

 ---------------------------
 StorCLI is a utility to monitor and manage LSI/Avago hardware RAID cards.

+Dell PERC RAID controllers are mostly based on the same chipsets, thus the below can also work with PERC cards, although they require PERCCLI from Dell (which is just a rebranded version of StorCLI).

 For the purposes of this documentation, we will assume you are working on an Ubuntu 16.04 based server.
 If you are using a different distribution, your steps may differ from below.
 Unless otherwise stated, all commands should be run with